sakin041/Google_Map/google_map/README.md

 3. Then run the main.dart file

 Features-
-1. User can full Screen google map
+1. User can see full Screen google map
 2. User Can See his/her location with a location marker
 3. User can click any loaction with a marker
 4. User can see latitude and longitude to click on the latlong button